tradecloud/tradecloud-docs-api-v2/buyer/ship-goods.md

 The order or line can be marked as shipped by setting `indicators.shipped` on either order or line level and updating the order.

 {% hint style="info" %}
-If you provide a `shipped` indicator on order level, **ONLY** the lines provided in this order message will be completed.
+If you provide a `shipped` indicator on order level, **ONLY** the lines provided in this order message will be shipped.

 If you also provide a `shipped` indicator on line level, it has **precedence** over the order level `shipped` indicator.
 {% endhint %}

 {% page-ref page="update.md" %}

-##  Mark as shipped by sending the complete indicator
+## Mark as shipped by sending the shipped indicator

 The order or line can be marked as completed by setting `indicators.shipped` on either order or line level and sending this indicator only.